 Soak millet

 Soaking millet is optional, but I usually soak the millet for 4 to 8 hours.
-If you are soaking for more time, do it in the refrigerator as millets start fermenting.
+If you are soaking for more time, do it in the refrigerator as millets ferment.

-After soaking, rinse the soaked millet 2 to 3 times and completely drain the water from them.
-Using a colander makes the job easy as millet grain is tiny and difficult to handle with bare hands.
+After soaking, rinse the soaked millet 2 to 3 times and completely drain the water.
+Using a colander makes the job easy, as millet grain is tiny and difficult to handle with bare hands.

 - Heat a thick-bottomed cooking pot or pan.
-Add the drained millet and water to the cooking pot, and close it partially with the lid.
+Add the drained millet and the appropriate amount of water to the cooking pot, and close it partially with the lid.

 - For soaked millet, use 1.5 cups of water for every 1 cup of millet.
-For unsoaked millet, the millet to water ratio is 1:2 (For every 1 cup of millet, use 2 cups of water).
+The millet-to-water ratio is 1:2 for unsoaked millet.
+That means, for every 1 cup of millet, use 2 cups water.

-- Increase the heat to high and let the water come to boiling.
-It will take around 5 minutes.
+- Increase the heat to high and let the water come to a boil, which usually takes about 5 minutes.

-- Now reduce the flame to low and close the lid completely.
+- Now reduce the heat to low and fully cover the pot with the lid.

 - Let the millet cook until all the water is absorbed.
 It will take around 6 to 8 minutes for pre-soaked millet and 10-13 minutes for unsoaked millet.

-- Millet will be cooked by the time all water is soaked up.
-Now switch off the flame and let it sit for ten more minutes.
+- Your millet will be perfectly cooked when all the water is absorbed.
+Turn off the heat and let it sit for an additional ten minutes.

-- After 10 minutes, fluff it up with a fork, and the cooked millet is ready to use.
+- After 10 minutes, fluff it up with a fork, and the cooked millet is ready to be savored and enjoyed.

 Millet water ratio